 Working with a Tiny Budget

-So, as much as possible, I just go around that mean old checkbook and get it anyway.
+As much as possible, I just work around that mean old checkbook and get it anyway.
 It means that I may have to spend a day or two scrapping for the supplies, but usually I can find everything I need for simpler projects.
-When the desire for a cold/hot frame began, I did just that.
-And thanks to my son, James, I finally got the cold frame I wanted, and it fits perfectly beside my garden.
+When the desire for cold frames and hot beds began, I did just that.
+And thanks to my son, James, I finally got one, and it fits perfectly beside my garden.

 James repurposed some cypress boards that were originally used for raised beds in the garden.
 Several years ago, our friends Jim and Lorea were talking about pulling down an old house on a piece of their property.
 I asked Jim if I could have the windows, and he quickly agreed.

 It took a little more time to scrounge through buckets, drawers, and boxes in the shop to find hinges, and there was a little bit of scratching though scraps of wood left over from other projects to complete the supply list.
 From there, it was just some measuring, scraping old paint off of the glass panes (and regluing a couple back in) and piecing the finished project together.

 The idea that we have to run to our checkbook every time we want something can be hazardous to our financial health.
 In my opinion, it is a good way to stifle our creativity.
 If we keep running to the store to buy what we can very possibly make ourselves, it steals some of the joy and excitement of having made it ourselves.

 I also think it is a breeding ground for boredom.
 Think about it.
 You go to the store, and a check is written to purchase supplies.
 Once you bring them home, you start your project.
 Where is the adventure in that?
 There really is a better way.

 Think about strolling around the farm, searching through the junk piles, and storage sheds.
 Pull a piece out here, a board out there.
 Listen to the jingle of metal screws, nails, hinges, hooks and eyelets.